cryptogenicbonds/CryptoBullion-CBX/README.md

 First year coin mint of ~1000000

 Released in late June 2013, CGB was designed primarily for the purpose of storing wealth.
 Cryptogenic Bullion is a second generation crypto-currency designed to emulate the properties and supply of gold.
 It’s the first crypto-currency to display all of the properties of money, while providing the bearer with interest for holding it.
-Unlike most other crypto-currencies, Cryptogenic Bullion has already completed its volatile monetary base expansion stage and is settling in to its maximum target of 2% expansion per year.
+Unlike most other crypto-currencies, Cryptogenic Bullion has already completed its volatile monetary base expansion stage and has settled in to its maximum target of 2% expansion per year.

-To qualify for interest, an investor must keep their funds unspent in their wallets for a minimum of 30 days (for 1.2% interest), and up to a maximum of 90 days (1.5% interest).
+To qualify for interest, an investor must keep their funds unspent in their wallets for a minimum of 30 days (for 1.2% annual interest), and up to a maximum of 90 days (1.5% annual interest).

-With the baseline mining reward expected to be reached within 1 year of release, and the annual inflation target of 2% fast approaching, there is no better time for the serious investor to get involved and claim a stake in this unique digital asset.
+Now that the baseline mining reward has been reached after a year of fair distribution, the annual inflation target of 2% is locked in.
+There is no better time for the serious investor to get involved and claim a stake in this unique digital asset.

 New feature developments currently being assembled for client 2.0 release include but are not limited to: